KempDewulf/envirosense-message-broker/README.md

 # RabbitMQ with MQTT Support

 This repository contains a Docker-based setup for RabbitMQ with MQTT protocol enabled.
-This setup is suitable for local development and testing IoT applications using RabbitMQ as a message broker.
+This broker will be used for communication between server and Iot device.

 ---